Some links in this post may be affiliate links

 Maranta Plants are sensitive to chemicals dissolved in water, therefore, water Maranta with water that is free of chlorine and flourides.

-Maranta prefer average warmth with a minimum of 150C.
-Protect the plant from cold draughts and sudden changes in temperature as they can cause leaf drop.
+Maranta prefer average warmth of 16-280C.
+Protect it from cold drafts and sudden changes in temperature as they can cause leaf drop.

 Clean the leaves regularly by damp-wiping with a soft cloth to keep them clean and neat as well as discourage pest and disease infestation.

 The best potting soil for Maranta should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
-Most multipurpose potting mixes are ideal for this plant.
+Most all purpose potting mixes are ideal for this plant.

 Repot Maranta every 2 years at the beginning of the growing season.
 Use a pot with a drainage hole and free-draining soil that is rich in organic matter.

-The large plants can be divided at the time of repotting and the splits used to propagate new plants.
+You may divide the large plants at the time of repotting and use the splits to propagate new plants.
+Check out these pots with drainage holes on Amazon.

-Pruning Maranta is easy as it involves removal of dead and yellow foliage to maintain the plant neat and attractive.
-Cut back the stems at the beginning of the growing season to rejuvenate growth.
+Pruning Maranta involves removal of dead and yellow foliage to maintain the plant neat and attractive.
+Cutback the stems at the beginning of the growing season to rejuvenate growth.

 Maranta leuconeura propagation can be done at the beginning of the growing season by plant division or from stem-tip cuttings.